 Suppose you’re sharing someone else’s content.
 In that case, you need to both provide attribution (with a link to the original website, image, or video) and add enough original content or instructions to make the linked content a reference and not a primary feature in the work that you’re doing putting out there.

 If you’re ever in doubt about whether you could be guilty of any kind of copyright infringement, you should always ask for approval from the creator of the content you’re referencing, just in case.

 Every country has different fair use laws and regulations, but in the United States, commentary, criticism, research, teaching, or news reporting may be deemed fair use.
 Courts make judgments on a case-by-case basis, however.
 YouTube has published a very helpful article on copyright and rights management that will be worth reviewing before publishing or selling any of your content.

 Using a device’s screenshot, recording, and sharing functions is a handy way to teach people and communicate ideas.
 Still, it’s can also be used for something a bit more nefarious, such as cheating in online exams.
 However, websites cannot detect screenshots, recordings, or when someone is sharing their screen – it’s one of the few things that websites in today’s data-driven world don’t collect through tracking software such as cookies.

 However, if you’re a teacher looking to keep their students from cheating through online platforms, there’s a simple way around it.
-There is software, such as browsers, APIs (Application Programming Interfaces), and apps that allow you to enable some form of monitoring functionality.
+There is software you can install on their computers, plugins inside their browsers and apps on mobile devices that allow you to enable some form of monitoring functionality.